maryrosecook/game-framework/docs/game-farmework.md

 - `app/api/` Next.js API routes that load and save game data and blueprints.
 - `app/lib/`, `public/`, `styles/` supporting utilities, assets, and styling.

+## Data modelling

+- Game objects are things, and inherit from a blueprint.
+- Blueprints specify image, shape, color, physics type and behavior.
+- Things override x, y, width, height, angle of their blueprint.

-Game Engine and Runtime Flow
+## Game Engine and Runtime Flow

 - Pure TypeScript engine driven by `requestAnimationFrame` (max frame rate, no delta time yet) with a single reducer managing a global state tree.